jow-/ucode/tutorials/02-syntax.md

 #### 5.3.
 Relational operations

 The operators `==`, `!=`, `<`, `<=`, `>` and `>=` test whether their operands
-are equal, inequal, lower than, lower than/equal to, higher than or higher than/equal to each other respectively.
+are equal, unequal, lower than, lower than/equal to, higher than or higher than/equal to each other respectively.

 If both operands are strings, their respective byte values are compared, if